-- To assess and identify cultural and natural attractions and resources of high economic potential.
+- Assess and identify cultural and natural attractions and resources of high economic potential.

-- To define the “Western Route” in a manner that provides visitors with an experience of the ‘best of the west’.
+- Define the “Western Route” in a manner that provides visitors with an experience of the ‘best of the west’.

-- To identify comprehensive strategies, areas of interventions and intervention modalities that will be employed to transform cultural and natural resources into economically productive assets.
+- Identify comprehensive strategies, areas of interventions and intervention modalities that will be employed to transform cultural and natural resources into economically productive assets.

-- To prepare a development plan for the identified cultural and natural attractions or destinations of the route.
+- Prepare a development plan for the identified cultural and natural attractions or destinations of the route.

-- To identify the priority areas and interventions for product development.
+- Identify the priority areas and interventions for product development.

-- To develop a product development strategy for the route with action steps.
+- Develop a product development strategy for the route with action steps.